With beaches galore, hiking trails for miles, cozy inns, resorts and B&Bs, the county is just the place for a weekend (or weekday) break!

 Food for the Soul

 We all know love feeds the soul but it can also feed the appetite!
 Your sweet tooth can be satisfied by the scrumptious French pastry and dessert offerings at the charming Franny’s Cup & Saucer.
-We all needa eat and Uneda Eat can help — serving tempting morsels, local produce, meats and fish, Rob and Jill serve dinners to remember every Wednesday through Sunday.
+We all needa eat and Uneda Pizza can help — Rob and Jill serve perfect pies to remember (closed on Tuesdays).

 Wild for fish?
 Then book a table at the petite Wild Fish restaurant tucked behind the Little River post office.
 Natives to the U.K., Liz and Kelvin bring the freshest fish and shellfish direct to your plates.
 Vegans will revel in the offerings at Ravens Restaurant at the Stanford Inn where even the most dedicated meat-eater will be delighted with their dish!

-In Anderson Valley, Christina is the owner/chef at Aquarelle, inspired by her experience chefing and swimming on luxury ocean-going yachts.
-Across the highway, Table 128 at the Boonville Hotel continues to tickle the palate with freshly picked produce and the tantalizing taste of Piment D’Ville.
+In Boonville, Table 128 at the Boonville Hotel continues to tickle the palate with freshly picked produce and the tantalizing taste of Piment D’Ville.

 Chop Chop… it’s dinner for two at Ukiah’s newest restaurant with a full bar, an inventive menu of cocktails, and a taste of Asia on the menu.
 Just a few doors away, Patrona Restaurant offers booths where couples can while away the evening sampling homemade pastas, oysters on the half-shell, and steak frites.